 - A frustration with the poor quality and unhelpful nature of online guitar-related content, broadly.

-What I (Bobby) want to do is create a place where the content we create is worth something.
+Thus, we want to create a place where the written content is worth something.

 - GC will never use a pop-up email opt-in or scroll window to try and obtain your email address.